RaymondMik/react-boilerplate/README.md

 <p>In the <code>./src/styles</code> folder you will find Sass partials, mixins and variables I used for this example project.</p>

 <h3>Fork it!</h3>
-<p>I plan to extend this boilerplate by creating different branches for specific tools (e.g. a branch with React Router, a branch with React Native and so on).
+<p>I plan to extend this boilerplate by creating different branches for specific tools (e.g. a branch for React Router, a branch for React Native and so on).
 Please fork this project if you want to contribute to it.</p>